American Embassy School, New Delhi: Admission and demographics

-Circa 2009, the majority of the teachers had 10 or more prior years of teaching, but most of the teachers taught at AES for five or fewer years.

 In the 2008–2009 school year, there were 1,348 pupils, with U.S. citizens being about 39%, Koreans making up about 17%, and the remainder coming from about 50 other countries.
 690, 363, and 295 students each were in elementary, middle, and high school.
 From the 2000–2001 school year to the 2008–2009 school year there was an increase of students of Indian heritage who were not Indian citizens, from 136 to 351.
 The number of Indian citizens enrolled went from 48 to 52, respectively.
 In 2014 Jen Psaki, the spokesperson of the U.S. State Department, stated approximately about one-third of the students were U.S. citizens.

-The school experienced a drop in enrollment due to the COVID-19 pandemic.
+The school experienced a temporary drop in enrollment due to the COVID-19 pandemic.
 At the beginning of the 2020–2021 school year, enrollment was 954, representing 59 nationalities with the U.S. being the most common country of origin.
 (Pre-K to Grade 5: 415; Grades 6-8: 213; and Grades 9-12: 326).
 During the same school year, there were 166 faculty members.
 Average tenure at AES is 4.4 years and average years of experience is 17 years.

 Organization

 The AES Board of Governors has nine voting members who serve two-year terms with an option to continue for a third year.
-They are elected by the school's Association, which includes all parents and faculty.
-The board also has two additional (non-voting) members appointed by the U.S. Ambassador; the School Director also serves as an ex-officio board member.
+Seven are elected by the school's Association, which includes all parents and faculty; two are appointed by a majority of the Board.
+The Board also has two non-voting members appointed by the U.S. Ambassador; the School Director also serves as an ex-officio board member.

 The school's English motto is "Enter to Learn, Leave to Serve."
 Its Latin motto is "Domi ac foris," meaning "At home and abroad."

 Curriculum

 The curriculum is that of a general academic, college-preparatory school.
 The school's testing program includes the College Board tests (SAT, SAT II, PSAT).
 Instruction is in English; French, Spanish, and Mandarin are taught as foreign languages.
 English-as-an Additional Language services are offered for non-native English speakers.
-The school also offers the International Baccalaureate Diploma and Advanced Placement courses.
+The school also offers the International Baccalaureate Diploma and support programs for students with special needs.
 Most of the graduates go on to universities in the United States and other countries.
 The school is accredited by the Middle States Association of Colleges and Schools.